dswdejonge/fwstability/README.md

 Please cite if you are using this package:

 Daniëlle S.W. de Jonge, Peter C. de Ruiter, Johan van de Koppel, Dick van Oevelen.
 Inferring stability of energy-flux food-web models.
-In preperation.
+In preparation.

 # Important literature
 The following list of references are central in this package.
 For a full overview of relevant literature, please review the vignette.